 They look super cute peeping out of the kitchen tray.

-They collaborate with planters for a beautiful Halloween topiary.
+They pair with planters for a beautiful Halloween topiary.

 Dress Up Your Dining Table in Halloween Spirit

-Finally, decorate your dining table with spooky Halloween-themed food.
-You can serve blood-themed mocktails and ghost-shaped cookies to your guests.
+Finally, decorate your dining table with spooky Halloween-themed food, cocktails and ghost-shaped cookies to your guests.

-Change the standard look of your dining table with Halloween tablecloth.
+Change the standard look of your dining table with a Halloween tablecloth.